mysteriouspants/mysteriouspants.com/_posts/2016-07-18-deploying-phoenix.md

 date:     2016-07-18 16:38
 ---

+*This page last updated 31 August 2016 to fix an erroneous Nginx configuration and to add the pattern for how you'd handle SSL/HTTP2 redirection with Let's Encrypt*.

 Well 314, it has been a while, has it not?
 I have recently completed a bit of an adventure (or completed the adventure nearly enough to share, at any rate).
 I've gone and fallen in love with the [Elixir programming